PHI-Toolkit/jupyterhub-deploy-docker-localhost/README.md

 Delete the old `jupyterhub_cookie_secret` file:
 > `$ sudo rm /var/lib/docker/volumes/jupyterhub-data/_data/jupyterhub_cookie_secret`

+# Changes

+## stacks-0.1

+* **IMAGE_TAG variable**: See the `.env` file.
+Sets the Jupyter Stacks minimal image version to use in case of Dockerfile.custom or the stacks version in case of Dockerfile.stacks.
+For example, the Docker image for the singleuser-notebook that uses image tag `5811dcb711ba` is based on Ubuntu Bionic.
+The tags can be found here: https://hub.docker.com/r/jupyter/base-notebook/tags/.

+* **GITHUB_ACCESS_TOKEN**: See `.env` file.
+Obtain your personal GitHub access token from https://github.com/settings/tokens.

 # JupyterHub Logs / Launch Issues
 ## Logs: Old base64 cookie-secret detected in /data/jupyterhub_cookie_secret.
 * While jupyterhub is running, type the following commands: